 The app helps those in recovery to better keep on track of text alerts sent during vulnerable moments.

-If you are recovering from an opiate addiction, it’s likely your social circle consists of a mixture between those who continue to abuse opiates and those who do not.
+If you are recovering from opiate addiction, it’s likely your social circle consists of a mixture between those who continue to abuse opiates and those who do not.

 The app helps you to slowly distance yourself from those who continue to use drugs.